Do placements and fieldwork improve tourism studies?

 placements fieldwork tripstourism, transport and travel

-Yes.
-When integrated and supported well, placements and fieldwork enhance learning, progression and satisfaction in tourism, transport and travel.
-In the National Student Survey (NSS), the placements fieldwork trips theme spans 13,023 comments, with 60.6% positive sentiment and an index of +23.1 across UK higher education.
-Within tourism, transport and travel, placements/fieldwork/trips appear in 5.0% of comments and are mildly positive (index +10.9).
-The category captures applied learning experiences across disciplines, while the CAH grouping signals a field where industry-facing learning is routine; together they show that authentic experiences, consistent support and reliable timetabling make the difference.
+Placements and fieldwork often decide whether tourism, transport and travel students see their degree as career preparation or classroom theory.
+In the National Student Survey (NSS), using our NSS open-text analysis methodology, the placements fieldwork trips theme spans 13,023 comments, with 60.6% positive sentiment and an index of +23.1 across UK higher education, while tourism, transport and travel courses mention placements/fieldwork/trips in 5.0% of comments with a positive index of +10.9.
+The category captures applied learning experiences across disciplines, while the CAH grouping points to a field where industry-facing learning is routine.
+Together, they show that authentic experiences lift satisfaction when universities back them with clear support, reliable timetabling and purposeful curriculum design.

 Why do placements and fieldwork matter in tourism, transport and travel?